IT failure, too much information in Information Technology

 * Project Management Institute

-I wanted to point out too many organizations and businesses rely on technology to solve structural and procedural failures.
+In the post, I sought to point out too many organizations and businesses rely on technology to solve structural and procedural failures.
 Technology enables speed, but if decision-making and bureaucracy are crippling then technology will not necessarily improve your either.
 Technology will be incredibly successful at speeding up your inefficiencies.
 In classic operations management, you move the bottle neck, but have not increased the throughput or yield.

 People rely on information to make informed decisions and to enable business discussions.
 Without information we have a lot of personal cases for change, information is intended to provide a business case for change, and I agree with you, it is a big mistake to wield information – people are not being paid high salaries to provide information, they are paid high salaries to provide decisions.